ry0y4n/resume/docs/README_EN.md

 ## Client Works

+1. Development of a Real-Time Video Broadcast Robot
+    - System Development.
+Contracted Software Development.
+2023-1 to 2023-3
 1. [DeepBillboards](https://sites.google.com/view/deepbillboards/)
     - System Development.
 As part of a commissioned project adopted by the INNO-vation Program.
 2022-1 to 2022-2